Unconscious fraud: Through Illusions

 Time and again, fraud is committed by deceiving people through optical and other illusions.
 Skilled techniques using a sleight of hand, thread or hair to move objects or hoax spirit photography to establish the existence of spirits and ghosts are professed to fraudulently fool innocent people.

 Law

-Automatism is the best defense that excludes the responsibility of the crime committed by negating acts reus.
+Automatism is a defense in criminal law that excludes the responsibility of the crime committed by negating acts reus.